hgtonight/Vanilla-Plugins/BulkEdit/README.md

-Not production ready

 Bulk Edit
 =========
 A Vanilla Forums plugin in that provides bulk user editing.
 It is designed to hook into the default user management dashboard.

-It is released under the GPLv3 and may be released under a different license with permission.
+It is released under the GPLv3 and may be released under a different license with permission. **It requires javascript to be enabled**

 Install
 =======